Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Adaptive Mesh Refinement Simulation Setup

-In addition to Fourier mode extraction, we also need to be able to track the exact position of the string core to determine the rate of energy loss.
-We use a similar technique to the interpolation onto the diagnostic cylinder, but in reverse.
-First, we scan the domain to detect grid cells in which there is a non-zero winding.
+In addition to Fourier mode extraction, we also need to track the exact position of the string core to determine the rate of energy loss.
+We use a similar technique to the interpolation onto the diagnostic cylinder, but in reverse, scanning the domain to detect grid cells in which there is a non-zero winding.
 As we know that $\phi = 0$ at the string core, we can use the values of the complex scalar fields at the corners to fit a quadratic

-to the grid cell show in Figure \ref{square} and calculate the position of the zero.
-To do this, we solve the system of equations
+to the grid cell shown in Figure \ref{square} and calculate the position of the zero.
+We simultaneously solve the system of equations

 where $\phi_{0,1,2,3}$ are defined by Figure \ref{square} as the grid points at the corners of the relevant cell and $a, b$ and $c$ are constants.
 We obtain the coefficients

 for equation (\ref{quadratic}), which can be solved using the quadratic formula.
 The smallest root provides us with a fractional correction to the $x$-coordinate $x_{correct}$, such that